- A computer running Rocky Linux.

 chmod +x) before cronie can run it.

-So far, the content discussed are very simple options, but how to complete more complex timed tasks?
+The content discussed so far are simplistic options, but what about more complex timed tasks?

 # Suppose you want to run every 10 minutes backup script (may be impractical, however, it is only an example!)
 Throughout the day.
 To this end, the following will be written: * /10 * * * * /usr/local/sbin/backup #What if you only want to run a backup every 10 minutes on Monday, Wednesday, and Friday? : * /10 * * * 1,3,5 /usr/local/sbin/backup # In addition to Saturdays and Sundays, once every 10 minutes, every day, how to back up? * /10 * * * 1-5 /usr/local/sbin/backup